 Unlike Semrush, which caps keyword tracking at 500 to 5,000 keywords depending on plan, SEO PowerSuite users can track an unlimited number of keywords without facing additional costs.

-Overall, when it comes to rank tracking, I’d say that SEO PowerSuite wins when it comes to sheer tracking capacity, while Semrush gets a thumbs up for providing more granularity (thanks to its inclusion of AI Overview data) and a more user-friendly, less resource-intensive reporting system.
+Overall, when it comes to rank tracking, I’d say that SEO PowerSuite wins when it comes to sheer tracking capacity, while Semrush gets a thumbs up for providing a smoother workflow, clearer reporting and more detailed ranking insights — particularly where modern AI-driven search results are concerned.

 Now, let’s move on to keyword research.